lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 Analyzing our example of lizard limbs shows the power of this approach; we can estimate transition rates for this character over macroevolutionary time, and we can say with some certainty that transitions between limbed and limbless have been asymmetric.
 In the next chapter, we will build on the Mk model and further develop our comparative toolkit for understanding the evolution of discrete characters.

-### Section 8.8: Appendix, Felsenstein's pruning algorithm
+### Section 8.8: Appendix: Felsenstein's pruning algorithm

 Felsenstein’s pruning algorithm [-@Felsenstein1973-oj] is an example of dynamic programming, a type of algorithm that has many applications in comparative biology.
 In dynamic programming, we break down a complex problem into a series of simpler steps that have a nested structure.
 This allows us to reuse computations in an efficient way and speeds up the time required to make calculations.